officelearn/azure-docs.sv-se/articles/azure-stack/azure-stack-update-1804.md

 - <!-- TBD - IS --> When you create an availability set in the portal by going to **New** > **Compute** > **Availability set**, you can only create an availability set with a fault domain and update domain of 1.
 As a workaround, when creating a new virtual machine, create the availability set by using PowerShell, CLI, or from within the portal.

-- <!-- TBD - IS ASDK --> When you create virtual machines on the Azure Stack user portal, the portal displays an incorrect number of data disks that can attach to a DS series VM.
-DS series VMs can accommodate as many data disks as the Azure configuration.
+- <!-- TBD - IS ASDK --> When you create virtual machines on the Azure Stack user portal, the portal displays an incorrect number of data disks that can attach to a D series VM.
+All supported D series VMs can accommodate as many data disks as the Azure configuration.

 - <!-- TBD - IS ASDK --> When a VM image fails to be created, a failed item that you cannot delete might be added to the VM images compute blade.